Robotics-Club-IIT-BHU/LaRoboLiga_PS2Arena/README.md

    * `env.reset()`
       This will reset the whole arena. **This function cannot be used for your final submission.**

-4. You can refer the file **helper.py** to see the documentation of the different functions
+You can refer the file **helper.py** to see the documentation for different functions

 ### Moment of Truth
-If you have done everything right, you should be able to see something like this after launching any of he provided scripts.
+If you have done everything right, you should be able to see something like this after launching any of the provided scripts.
 <p align="center">
  <img  width="750" height="400" src="arena_overview.jpg"><br>
- <i>Ladies and gentlemen, I present to you La Robo Liga!</i>
+ <i>Ladies and gentlemen, I present to you...
+La Robo Liga!</i>
 </p>